Mountain Gorilla Habitat. 4 places you’ll see gorillas in Africa

 Local communities can benefit a great deal from gorilla tourism, and this has kept them from encroaching on their habitat for agricultural land, timber and poaching (of other animals, which at times kills gorillas in the traps).
 Read more on this in our article about why gorillas are endangered and what factors threaten their survival.

 One way of contributing to the conservation of mountain gorillas is by supporting gorilla tourism.
-Money from such tourism activities directly benefits the neighbouring communities, as well as supports further conservation and protection of the environment.
+Money from such tourism activities directly benefits the neighboring communities, as well as supports further conservation and protection of the mountain gorilla habitat.

 Share on social networks